 Which functionalities should you definitely implement into your food delivery application?
 It is up to you.
 After gathering the background information about app users, problems they are facing, and how your food delivery project will help solve them, you will have a clear vision.
 Remember that features should suit your app goal and unique value proposition.

 Tips on how to build a food delivery application:

-As a software house with , we can share many valuable tips on building a food delivery or ordering app.
+As a with restaurant app development experience, we can share many valuable tips on building a food delivery or ordering app.

 Tip 01 Choose the KPI's and business metrics to track